veikman/dmote-keycap/README.md

 [![Clojars Project](https://img.shields.io/clojars/v/dmote-keycap.svg)](https://clojars.org/dmote-keycap)

-Horizontal keycap size is measured in a traditional unit: The u, where 1 u is 19.05 mm (0.75”) per key mount.
+Key size is measured in a traditional unit: The u, where 1 u is 19.05 mm (0.75”) per key mount.
 A 1 u cap is smaller at about 18.25 mm to allow for space between caps on adjacent mounts.
 For the same reason, a 2 u cap is more than twice as a wide as a 1 u cap, and so on.

 ## Features